misteraddons/mister_ini/MiSTercade V1/README.md

 * vga_mode=rgb
 * direct_video=0 ; This is required unless you're using the IO DAC modules for analog audio and video.
 * composite_sync=1
-* player_1_controller=16D0:10BE.0001 ; Ensures player 1 controls are always player 1
+* player_1_controller=16D0:10BE.0001 ; Ensures player 1 controls are always assigned to player 1

 ## Recommended Settings
 * disable_autofire=0 ; If you're using the down + Start button combo for OSD, autofire isn't very useful.
 Set this to "1" if you use the remote to activate menu and unbind the menu button combo.